College ValuesNews & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesPolicies

-EPQ enhances the study skills of students and provides students with the experience of independent learning which is characteristic of university study.
-Gaining the EPQ qualification therefore is not only useful for the personal development of students, but also because it is highly valued by universities as evidence of the ability of students to engage in research, independent learning, and extended writing to explore an issue in some depth.
-In this way, EPQ can help students gain a competitive edge when applying to university.
+An EPQ enhances your study skills and provides students with the experience of independent learning which is characteristic of university study.
+Gaining the EPQ qualification therefore is not only useful for your personal development, but also because it is highly valued by universities as evidence of the ability to engage in research, independent learning, and extended writing to explore an issue in some depth.
+In this way, EPQ can help you gain a competitive edge when applying to university.

 At Wyke Start, our 2-day taster event in July, each of your subjects will set you some work to complete to help prepare you for the course.
 The work is available to download on https://www.wyke.ac.uk/wyke-start-summer-work